veo-labs/openveo-player/docs/developers/compilation.md

 # Compiling the OpenVeo Player

-You can compile the OpenVeo Player with source maps using the following command:
+You can compile the OpenVeo Player using the following command:

-    grunt dist
+    npm run build

-You can add the *--production* option to compile without source maps (for production):
+You can add the *--with-source-maps* option to compile with source maps (for development):

-    grunt dist --production
+    npm run build -- --with-source-maps